Professional Liability Insurance in Georgia

 What other types of insurance should GA businesses consider?

-General liability and professional liability are often the first two policies bought by small business owners.
+General liability and professional liability are often the first two types of coverage bought by small business owners.
 However, they aren’t the only types of business insurance coverage you need.

 Workers’ compensation insurance is required for all Georgia businesses with three or more employees.
 Workers’ comp covers medical expenses and disability benefits for work-related injuries and illnesses.